Philip-robinson/django-test/README.md

 This is amazingly hard, I would go to flask for this alone.

-Theer are two mechanisms for delivering static files, one works in dev and the other in production, basically as for production purposes the built in web server is not used they assume that the static files are delivered externally.
+There are two mechanisms for delivering static files, one works in dev and the other in production, this is because for production purposes the built in web server is not used they assume that the static files are delivered by some external web server.

 we can add a static css file at __home/static/home/style.css__

-So this is a development only solution, it works for me.

 First add a request for the stylesheet into the headers of both templates.
 ```